Regulation on doctoral study and doctoral degrees at the University of Iceland School of Health Sciences, no. 890/2016

 Application process and evaluation of a research proposal:

 - The student applies for doctoral studies using a special form available from the website, the School of Health Sciences Office or faculties within the School.
-The application must include copies of degree certificates as well as the applicant’s CV, the prospective supervisor/tutor’s CV and the names of two references.
+The application must include copies of degree certificates as well as the applicant’s CV, the prospective administrative/academic supervisor’s CV and the names of two references.

 - The application is recorded by the School of Health Sciences and checked to ensure that it is satisfactory with regard to item a, and that the applicant meets the general admission requirements, cf. Article 6 of this Regulation.